A long introduction

 This is the first "opinion blog post" on my page.
 I made up this self reflection after a string of interviews for some senior positions, and also after reading this awesome blog Advice From a Software Engineer With 8 Years of Experience | by Benoit Ruiz | Better Programming

 I think software engineers in Vietnam have a unique challenge with salary, which demands some dramatic career paths.
-Now if you disagree on how expensive cost of living in Vietnam is, I provide some evidences to give some insight into this issue:
+Now, if you disagree on how expensive the cost of living in Vietnam is, I provide some evidence to give some insight into this issue:

 - House prices average nearly 24 times annual household income - VnExpress International